Student Enterprise AwardsThe Challenge

 Within LEO South Dublin there were 35 (now 36) schools in the catchment area which included Lucan, Tallaght, Clondalkin, Palmerstown, Rathfarnham and Templeogue.
 Before we began work on the project the participation rate among schools would have been at around 12-14 schools each year and that was predominantly in the senior category with almost no input from Juniors and Intermediate groups.

-Our initial step was to update the existing material that was going out to schools with a fresh design look that would appeal to the younger audience, introducing posters for the schools which had previously never been used.
+Our initial step was to update the existing marketing material that was going out to schools with a fresh design look that would appeal to the younger audience, introducing posters for the schools which had previously never been used.
 We also approached external companies to come on board as sponsors for student and teacher prizes to increase the incentives for participation.
 We then visited the schools, delivering a bespoke presentation which looked at the programme and what it meant to be an entrepreneur.

 At the first deadline in October we could already see a significant increase in participation and by the time we reached the business report submission deadline in February we realised that for the first time ever there was going to have to be a shortlisting stage.